Continuing Education Activity

 Hepatitis C

+HCV affects more than 170 million people worldwide.
+About 8% of pregnant women are infected with HCV.
 The estimated prevalence of antenatal HCV infection in the United States is 1% to 2.5%.[14]

 Hepatitis D

-The prevalence of HDV in the US is estimated to range from 2% to 50%, depending on the patient population.[15]
-The prevalence of HDV in a study in Pakistan revealed an estimated 20.63% in pregnant women with chronic hepatitis B virus infection.
+HDV affects 15 to 20 million people worldwide with HBV carriers.
+New studies estimate the prevalence of HDV to be closer to 62 to 72 million.
+The prevalence of HDV in the United States is estimated to range from 2% to 50%, depending on the patient population.[15]
+The prevalence of HDV in a study in Pakistan revealed an estimated 20.63% of pregnant women with chronic HBV infection.

 Hepatitis E